pni-lab/PUMI/Docs/windows_setup.md

 ![interpreter4](images/w15.png)

-You should see a similar window, with the remote Docker interpreter name, and a list of all the packages available in it:
+You should see a similar window, with the name of the remote Docker interpreter and a list of all the packages available in it:

 ![interpreter5](images/w16.png)